markhunte/Hype-SimpleDetails-Extension-Plugin--API/README.md

 To clarify, here are some examples of data-id keys and values:

-One Instance of symbol named **symbolFoo** has the attribute:
+One Instance of a symbol named **symbolFoo** has the

-``data-id`   with the value  of  `symFoo1`  This unique data-id value identifies this symbol  the ID "symFoo1"
+``data-id`   Additionl HTML attribute with the value  of  `symFoo1`  This unique data-id value identifies this symbol with the ID "symFoo1"

-Because its a symbol instance with the `data-id` , the extension will look inside it for a text box with an attribute of `data-disclosure`
+Because its a symbol instance with the `data-id` , the extension will look inside it for a text box with an Additionl HTML attribute  of `data-disclosure`

 The text box does not need the `data-id`

 A second Instance of symbol named **symbolFoo** has the attribute:

-``data-id`   with the value  of  `symFoo2`  This unique data-id value identifies this symbol  the ID "symFoo2"
+``data-id`   with the value  of  `symFoo2`  This unique data-id value identifies this symbol with the ID "symFoo2"

-Because its a symbol instance with the `data-id` , the extension will look inside it for a text box with an attribute of `data-disclosure`
+Because its a symbol instance with the `data-id` , the extension will look inside it for a text box with an Additionl HTML attribute  of `data-disclosure`

 The text box does not need the `data-id`

-The two text boxes in symbol instances will be treated as individual.  ( Even though they are techniclly  the same text box since we are using a Symbol instance )
+The two text boxes in symbol instances will be treated as individuals.  ( Even though they are techniclly the same text box since we are using a Symbol instance )

 ##